eeeraiii/modelling_for_a_weather_based_spotify_playlist/readme.md

 Hello!

-I'm Eli, a data analyst and storyteller.
+I'm Eli, an aspiring data analyst and storyteller.
-He not busy born is busy dying.

 **10 June 2025: Capstone Project Uploaded**
 - My first project involves building a predictive model that can curate a dynamic playlist which changes according to the weather.